GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/pureThermalDiffusion/Example.rst

   :start-after: <!-- SPHINX_SinglePhaseConstantThermalConductivity -->
   :end-before: <!-- SPHINX_SinglePhaseConstantThermalConductivityEnd -->

-The volumetric heat capacity of fluid is set to a negligible value to minimize thermal convection effec.
+The volumetric heat capacity of fluid is set to a negligible value to exclude thermal convection effect.
 It is defined in the ``ThermalCompressibleSinglePhaseFluid`` XML block as

 .. literalinclude:: ../../../../../../../inputFiles/singlePhaseFlow/thermalCompressible_2d_base.xml
   :language: xml